Vyral/base-template/_drafts/we-now-have-an-in-house-attorney-for-closing.md

 {% include youtube.html %}

-Today I have some exciting news that I want to share with you.
+<center>Today I have some exciting news that I want to share with you.</center>

 Today I want to share some exciting news about a new resource we are offering our clients.
 We now have an in-house, preferred attorney.